 Screaming Forest of Torqabeh

 In the northeast of Iran, there is a mysterious forest that produces scary voices like screaming at night.
-As the locals were frightened, an expert team was deployed to the region find out the mystery.
-They reported that the sounds were attributed to a kind of grasshopper that attack the villages in large numbers especially during rainy seasons, their lifespan lasts during which for forty days keep screaming.
-However, the locals still relate these strange screams to jinn and Supernatural creatures, and their stories have attracted many tourists to the region every year; this streaming forest is ammong the mysterious places to visit in Iran.
+As the locals were frightened, an expert team was deployed to the region to find out the mystery.
+They reported that the sounds were attributed to a kind of grasshopper that attacks the villages in large numbers, especially during rainy seasons, their lifespan lasts for forty days.
+However, the locals still relate these strange screams to jinn and supernatural creatures, and their stories have attracted many tourists to the region every year; this streaming forest is among the mysterious places to visit in Iran.

 Screaming-forest-Torghabe